RunestoneInteractive/pythonds/_sources/SortSearch/Hashing.rst

 The mapping between an item and the slot where that item belongs in the hash table is called the **hash function**.
-The hash function will take any item in the collection and return an integer in the range of slot names, between 0 and :math:`m - 1`.
+The hash function will take any item in the collection and return an integer in the range of slot names between 0 and :math:`m - 1`.
 Assume that we have the set of integer items 54, 26, 93, 17, 77, and 31.
-Our first hash function, sometimes referred to as the “remainder method,” simply takes an item and divides it by the table size, returning the remainder as its hash value (:math:`h(item)=item \% 11`). :ref:`Table 4 <tbl_hashvalues1>` gives all of the hash values for our example items.
-Note that this remainder method (modulo arithmetic) will typically be present in some form in all hash functions, since the result must be in the range of slot names.
+Our first hash function, sometimes referred to as the *remainder method*, simply takes an item and divides it by the table size, returning the remainder as its hash value (:math:`h(item)=item \% 11`). :ref:`Table 4 <tbl_hashvalues1>` gives all of the hash values for our example items.
+Note that this remainder method (modulo) will typically be present in some form in all hash functions since the result must be in the range of slot names.

 .. _tbl_hashvalues1: